Validators and Unique Node Lists

 Does Ripple offer a secure method to download their software?

 rippled source code is available at https://github.com/ripple/rippled , where the tip of the

 develop branches always contains a version-setting commit signed by a

 rippled developer.
-The XRP Ledger also offers prebuilt RPM packages for CentOS, RedHat Enterprise Linux, Fedora and Ubuntu.
+The XRP Ledger also offers prebuilt binary packages for CentOS, RedHat Enterprise Linux, Fedora, Ubuntu, and Debian Linux.
 Those packages are digitally signed by Ripple so that they are tamper-evident and their authenticity can be verified.
-Lastly, release bulletins are made available over a secure website, and include the commit ID of the repository, as well as the md5sum of the RPM packages that are published.
+Lastly, release bulletins are made available over a secure website, and include the commit ID of the repository, as well as the cryptographic hash values of the packages that are published.